jonathanthomas83/documentation/hugo/hugo-github-actions-deployment.md

 `cat gh-pages`

-Copy the contents shown normally and paste into GitHub 'Secrets' > 'Actions' under the Repository settings.
+Copy the contents shown normally (highlight and 'ctrl/command' + 'c' or right click and 'Copy') and paste into GitHub 'Secrets' > 'Actions' under the Repository settings.

 Name the Secret Action: '`ACTIONS_DEPLOY_KEY`'